-C. Electives (15-49 s.h.)
+C. Electives (15-49 cr.)

 Electives may be taken in any academic discipline.
-No more than 21 semester hours may consist of vocational or technical credit; such credit is applicable only toward the B.S. and not toward the B.A.
-Pass/fail credit, up to a maximum of 18 s.h., may be applied toward electives only.
+No more than 21 credits may consist of vocational or technical credit.
+Pass/fail credit, up to a maximum of 18 cr., may be applied toward electives only.

-Total Major, Minor, and Elective Requirements 70-79 s.h.
+Total Major, Minor, and Elective Requirements 70-79 cr.